Corentin-Vidick/Project2-Battleship/README.md

     Player selects a cell to shoot at.
 Player is informed if:
       - Cell previously shot, goes back to selecting a cell to shoot.
-      - Not right amount of cells (1) selected, goes back to selecting a cell to shoot.
+      - Not right number of cells (1) selected, goes back to selecting a cell to shoot.
       - Boat hit, moves back to battle phase.
       - Miss, moves back to battle phase.
     Player's own half of the map is revealed, only opponent's half is clickable